HewlettPackard/Mithril/POC/README.md

 ## Deploying the POC to Amazon EKS

 1. Install [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) and [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)

-2. Configure the connection to AWS by running
+2. Set up the connection to AWS by running
 ```bash
 aws configure
 ```

 3. Create an EKS cluster.
-Name the cluster at will, chooose a region and configure a AWS Key Pair or an SSH key (optional).
+Name the cluster at will, chooose a region, and configure a AWS Key Pair or an SSH key (optional).
 This may take a while.
 ```bash
 eksctl create cluster \
     --name poc-cluster \